 We're sure most people from Flint know the story of the hauntings at Riverrest & Sunset Hills Cemetery and all the bronze statues that reside on the premises.
-The life-like statues will creep you out in broad daylight -- so think about what would happen if you were there past dark (which is illegal, so don't try it.)
+The life-like statues will creep you out in broad daylight -- so imagine seeing them in the moonlight (which is illegal, so don't try it.)

-The one statue that has the best story is the statue of the kids playing crack the whip (as seen in the picture below,) it is said that if you are at the statue and put your foot in the little girl's sandel something bad -- even death -- will happen to you in the near future.
-I'm am not sure how this story came about -- just another one of Flint's urban legends -- all I know is that I tried it many years ago and I'm still OK.
+The statue with the best story shows a group of kids playing "crack the whip" (as seen in the picture below), which was also adopted as a nickname for the location.
+It is said that if put your foot in the little girl's sandal something bad -- even death -- will happen to you in the near future.
+I'm not sure how this story came about -- just another one of Flint's urban legends I suppose -- but I placed my foot in the statue's sandal many years ago and I'm still alright.

-The Capitol Theatre in downtown Flint has had a rich history in the city -- since its opening in 1928 the Capitol hosted cultural events and was the best place to see a movie in the late 50s early 60s.
-Since then the building has hosted rock shows through the 80s and 90s closing its doors in 1997.
+The Capitol Theatre in downtown Flint has had a rich history in the city.
+Since its opening in 1928, The Capitol hosted cultural events and was the best place to see a movie in the late 50s early 60s.
+The building hosted rock shows through the 80s and 90s and closed for business in 1997.

-Even if you don't believe in the afterlife, the Capitol Theatre's vast history would be the perfect place to house ghosts.
+Even if you don't believe in the afterlife, the vast history of The Capitol Theatre makes it the perfect candidate for paranormal activity.

 The Fenton Hotel -- built in 1856 -- has a rich history in the town of Fenton.
 It has been through many owners and names.
-When it was first build it was an inn hosting many people who came through Fenton on the rail road.
+It was first build as an inn and hosted many people who came through Fenton on the railroad.
 Now the Fenton Hotel is a fine dining restaurant with some unlikely guests.

 There have been reports of activity in the bar area with glasses breaking and shutters being opened and closed.
 Phantom drink orders have been taken by the waitstaff, when they return there is no one there for the drink.
-Noises, like footsteps and voices have been heard in the upper levels by employees as they closed the bar.
+Noises like footsteps and voices have been heard in the upper levels by employees as they closed the bar.
+Creepy stuff for sure!

-Castaway's Restaurant has been around for a few years as a restaurant, but the building has been around for quite sometime on Lake Nepessing.
-It was once a hotel and has been a few other businesses, including multiple restaurants.
+Castaway's has been around for a few years as a restaurant, but the structure has occupied its spot on Lake Nepessing for much longer.
+It was once a hotel and has housed a few other businesses, including multiple restaurants.